venergyit2023/JavaDataAccessExamples/README.md

 - reading data from database and process "business logic" and
 - write data to "output.txt" in order to send data via State Tax Sallary Department Web app.

+### Example 8

+Package: filereadersecond
+Reading data FROM FILE character by character AND PARSING